Susmita-Dey/Susmita-Dey/README.md

 <div align="center">

-I'm a **fullstack web developer, freelancer and working to be a devrel !**
+I'm a **fullstack web developer and freelancer looking for fulltime SDE roles as a fresher !**
 <br>
 I'm in love with Opensource, Communties and also am building my **[Opensource side projects](https://github.com/Susmita-Dey?tab=repositories)**.
 I am up for freelancing projects, mentorships and workshops.